THE CALGARY AIRPORT AUTHORITY NOISE MANAGEMENT PROGRAM

 Noise Monitoring Terminals (NMTs).
 Noise is evaluated through a network of NMTs, which are permanently installed beneath flight paths.
 NMTs monitor the sound levels associated with community noise and can be used to correlate noise events associated with aircraft operations.
 NMTs are a useful tool in tracking and monitoring community noise levels over time.

-The Airport Vicinity Protection Area (AVPA) is comprehensive legislation that is unique to Alberta.
+The Airport Vicinity Protection Area (AVPA) is a comprehensive legislation that is unique to Alberta.
 The AVPA facilitates appropriate land use by restricting residential development close to the airport, protecting communities from airport operations.

 Noise Abatement Procedures (NAP) are a set of procedures for jet aircraft to operate when arriving and departing from the airport.
 These procedures include :